RemoteTaxTrap.com

 By Albert L. Jackson · JaxanPublishing, LLC Updated May 2026 7 min read

-Seven states use the Convenience of Employer rule in 2026.
-That means seven states can tax your income even if you live somewhere else entirely and never work inside their borders.
+Seven states currently enforce some version of the Convenience of Employer rule.
+Five apply it fully, and two apply it only if you live in another state that also has the rule.
 The other 43 states source income based on where you physically do your job.
-That is the normal rule.
 These seven are the exceptions.

 A closer look at each one